jimbateson7/https-claudiadecarlo.com-/src/en/services/workshops-immersive-sessions.md

 ---
 layout: page.html
 order: 3
-title: Workshops
+title: "✨ Create Your Vision Board: Design Your Future with Neuroscience Workshop"
 cardImage: /static/uploads/img_7567-edited.jpg
 summary: >-
-  ### ✨ Create Your Vision Board: Design Your Future with Neuroscience
+  ### Bring your goals and desires to life through the power of visualisation

-  ### Bring your goals and desires to life through the power of visualisation and creativity.
+  and creativity.

   In this transformative workshop, you’ll blend neuroscience, coaching, and principles of